hjr3/hjr3.github.io/talks.md

    * Los Angeles Rust Meetup - October, 2015</li>

-## Systems Programming for Web Developers
+## Rust: Systems Programming for Web Developers

 **Abstract:** _This a call to action for web developers to get involved in systems programming.
 The modern web stack is getting more complex, but too few people know how to create and support the essential elements of that stack.
 I believe this is because systems programming has historically had too many barriers to entry.
 Modern systems languages, like Rust, are breaking down these barriers.
 Ever wanted to write a toy shell or create your own version of memcache?
 Rust makes systems programming feel much more approachable to web developers._